\'Etale degree map and 0-cycles: Lichtenbaum zero cycles

 \subsection{\'Etale degree of Severi-Brauer varieties}

 In the following, we will see non-trivial examples where the \'etale degree map is not surjective.
-For that we will study the Lichtenbaum cohomology groups of Severi-Brauer varieties by giving an explicit characterization of the zero cycles of Lichtenbaum groups of Severi-Brauer varieties.
+To do this, we will study the Lichtenbaum cohomology groups of Severi-Brauer varieties by giving an explicit characterisation of the zero cycles of the Lichtenbaum groups of Severi-Brauer varieties.

 \begin{defi} A variety $X$ over a field $k$ is called a Severi-Brauer variety of dimension $n$ if and only if $X_{\bar{k}}\simeq \Pro^n_{\bar{k}}$.
 If $X$ is a Severi-Brauer variety of dimension $n$ and there exists an algebraic extension $k\subset k' \subset \bar{k}$ such that $X_{k'}\simeq \Pro^n_{k'}$ we say that $X$ splits over $k'$. \end{defi}